I've been involved with my fair share of internet start-up failures, and it's no fun all round when the venture goes belly up.

 Get some key performance indicators in place (KPI) and make sure you get the feedback regularly.

-Even simple performance indicators like bounce rate can make the difference between understanding how your website visitors view your website and how you see it.
+Even simple performance indicators like bounce rate can make the difference between understanding how your website visitors view your eCommerce website and how you see it.

 2. Set Goals And Targets

-This might be pretty basic stuff, but it’s surprising how many bosses go into Monday morning without a clue of what they want to achieve in the week ahead.
+Goal setting is pretty basic stuff, but it’s surprising how many bosses go into Monday morning without a clue of what they want to achieve in the week ahead.